wooglow/note_taker_app/README.md

 ## Description:
-- You can create your own notes, and delete them.
+- You can create your own notes, save, and delete them.

 ## Install:
     - Type "npm init -y", then "npm i express".

 ## Usage:
-    - Type "node server.js", then open heroku deployment page
     - Type your notes, and save them, and delete whenever you want
 ![usagevideo](./src/note_taker_app_trial_video.gif)